 I think we can overdo birthday parties.
 Parents didn’t use to throw one-year-olds huge parties.
 This has become a lot more common in recent years.
 We’ve moved away from simple and instead opt for bigger, which isn’t always better.

-If we get them whatever they want for every birthday including the party they desire, we set up an expectation.
-They expect to be the center of attention and be spoiled.
+If we get them whatever they want for every birthday including the party they desire, we set up an expectation that does not align with our values.

 One may argue that that’s what birthdays are for.
 I disagree.
-I do know it’s possible to find a happy medium.
+I believe it’s possible to find a happy medium.
 This is why I focused on not throwing BIG parties instead of no parties.

 When we take things to extremes, we set their expectations so high that they are likely to end up disappointed.
 Even if I want to spoil my kids at the holidays and their birthdays, I won’t.
 Because it sends an inconsistent message.